-All the rage right now, Matcha is made up of powdered green tea leaves and offers a super healthy caffeine jolt.
+Matcha is made up of powdered green tea leaves and offers a super healthy caffeine jolt.
 It’s slightly more difficult to make than your regular green tea, but because you ingest the high-quality powder, rather than the herb infusion, the health benefits are much higher.
 It’s high in antioxidants, can boost brain function, prevent cancer, and protect your heart.

 It’s worth pointing out that matcha can be bitter, so a lot of places that sell it add a ton of sugar to make it taste delicious.
 If you’re looking for something healthy, make your own and add a teaspoon of Manuka honey for an even more powerful health kick.